What Would You Eat? Considering the Food of the Survival Shows

-While I live in a TV-free house, we do have a streaming service subscription and occasionally I will find myself intrigued in a show.
+While I live in a TV-free house, we do have a streaming service subscription and occasionally I will find myself intrigued by a show.

 Such was the case when Fish and I were sucked into a "survivor" show.

 In this production, several pairs were dropped off on an island in British Columbia and left with ten items.
 The winners were the pair that survived the longest without tapping out (or dying).
 The prize was $500,000.

 While a couple of the teams left due to injury, most left because of hunger.
-I remember thinking "If the couldn't find food, why weren't they eating bugs?"
+I remember thinking "If they couldn't find food, why weren't they eating bugs?"
 I thought this because I would be eating bugs, particularly in a situation offering $500,000 (I do acknowledge that I am saying this from a warm, dry house with plenty of food, so the "reality" of the situation may be different).

 I bring this up because lately, there are a plethora of bug-eating articles and it made me wonder, would/could I develop a taste for crickets?
 I don't know, I rather doubt it.